-The Canteen aims to provide nourishing foods to support good learning potential, with a focus on engaging and positive experiences.
+The Canteen opens daily at 8:30am and during Breaks 1 and 2.
+It aims to provide nourishing foods to support good learning potential, with a focus on engaging and positive experiences.
 The menu is reviewed and updated each term with weekly specials available, along with gluten free options.

-We ask that all QKR orders are placed no later than 8am using the QKR App and all over the counter orders are placed no later than 9am to ensure that they can be met in a timely manner.
+We ask that all QKR orders are placed for break 1 no later than 8am and break 2 no later than 9.30am.